 Why SpaceX could go public now

-For a long time, Elon Musk did not want to float SpaceX.
-He believed that going public would limit his ability to think long term.
+For a long time, Elon Musk did not want to take SpaceX public.
+He believed it would limit his ability to think long term.
 But several things have changed.

-Funding needs have become enormous, particularly for projects linked to artificial intelligence.
-The development of xAI, for example, requires very substantial investment.
+Funding needs have become enormous, particularly with projects linked to artificial intelligence.
+The development of xAI, for example, requires massive investment.
 At the same time, the market is moving quickly.
-Other companies are also seeking to raise capital, especially in AI, creating a form of competition for investor money.
+Other companies are also seeking to raise capital, especially in AI, which is creating a form of competition for investor money.

 👉 So the timing is probably no coincidence.